qubic/go-data-publisher/tick-intervals-publisher/README.md

 Name of the topic to send the messages to.

 `
---sync-server-port=
-`

-Port where to run the non-metrics endpoints (like health check).

-`
 --sync-metrics-port=
 `

-Port for exposing prometheus metrics.
+Port for exposing prometheus metrics and health check.
 Access default with `curl localhost:9999/metrics` for example.

 `
 --sync-metrics-namespace=